-Assessment Methodology and Evaluation Assessment Type 1- Full Quantitative Stock Assessment Assessment Method Length based Bayesian model Assessment Dates Latest: 2019 Next: 2022 Overall assessment quality (rank) 1 - High Quality Main data inputs (rank) - Catch History 2 - Medium or Mixed Quality: not believed to be fully representative of catch in the QMA - CPUE Indices early series 2 - Medium or Mixed Quality: not believed to be fully representative of CPUE in the QMA - CPUE Indices later series 1- High Quality - Commercial sampling 1 - High Quality length frequencies - Tag recapture data 2 - Medium or Mixed Quality: not believed to be representative of the whole QMA - Maturity at length data 1 - High Quality Data not used (rank) - Research Dive survey 3 - Low Quality: not believed to be indices a reliable indicator of abundance in the whole QMA - Research Dive length 3 - Low Quality: not believed to be frequencies a reliable indicator of length frequency in the whole QMA Changes to Model Structure and - Both CPUE series combined Assumptions kelihood were reverted to predicting CPUE from beginning of year biomass since the previous change to mid-year predictions did not affect the assessment and caused potential for error and increased computational burden.
+Assessment Methodology and Evaluation

+Assessment Type 1- Full Quantitative Stock Assessment

+Assessment Method Length based Bayesian model

+Assessment Dates Latest: 2019 Next: 2022

+Overall assessment quality 1 - High Quality

+(rank)

+Main data inputs (rank) - Catch History 2 - Medium or Mixed Quality:

+not believed to be fully

+representative of catch in the

+QMA

+- CPUE Indices early 2 - Medium or Mixed Quality:

+series not believed to be fully

+representative of CPUE in the

+QMA

+- CPUE Indices later series 1- High Quality

+- Commercial sampling 1 - High Quality

+length frequencies

+- Tag recapture data 2 - Medium or Mixed Quality:

+not believed to be representative

+of the whole QMA

+- Maturity at length data 1 - High Quality

+Data not used (rank) - Research Dive survey 3 - Low Quality: not believed to

+indices be a reliable indicator of

+abundance in the whole QMA

+- Research Dive length 3 - Low Quality: not believed to

+frequencies be a reliable indicator of length

+frequency in the whole QMA

+Changes to Model Structure and - Both CPUE series combine ed to form a single index

+Assumptions - Calculations for the CPUE likelihood were reverted to

+predicting CPUE from beginning of year biomass since the

+previous change to mid-year predictions did not affect the

-- - A Bayesian statistical framework across all data inputs and assessments (i.e. MPD runs were not performed, all exploration was performed using full Markov Chain Monte Carlo). - The assessment model framework was moved to the Bayesian statistical inference engine Stan (Stan Development Team 2018), including all data input models (the assessment model was previously coded in ADMB). - Changed CSLF data handling to model-based estimation of observation error and partitioning between observation and process error for CSLF and CPUE, with use of a multivariate normal model for centred-log-ratio-transformed mean CSLF and observation error. - Changed data weighting procedure to use scoring rule (log score) and associated divergence measure (Kullbach-Liebler divergence) to measure information loss and goodness of fit for CPUE and CSLF. - Growth and maturation were fit to data across all QMAs outside of the assessment model, and the resulting mean growth and estimate of proportions mature at age were supplied as an informed prior on growth to the model; no growth or maturation data was explicitly fitted in the model.
-Major Sources of Uncertainty - Growth data were limited and may not be representative of growth within the entire QMA.
-This was mitigated by formulating a weakly informative prior about growth based on meta-analysis for all South Island pāua stocks. - Assuming CPUE is a reliable index of abundance for pāua - Sensitivity of the model to data weighting assumptions - Potential increases in q Qualifying Comments
+1 assessment and caused potential for error and increased computational burden. - A Bayesian statistical framework across all data inputs and assessments (i.e. MPD runs were not performed all evaluation assessments (i.e. wir D fulls were not performed, all exploration was performed using full Markov Chain Monte Carlo). - The assessment model framework was moved to the Bayesian statistical inference engine Stan (Stan Development Team 2018), including all data input models (the assessment model was previously coded in ADMB). - Changed CSLF data handling to model-based estimation of observation error and partitioning between observation and process error for CSLF and CPUE, with use of a multivariate normal model for centred-log-ratio-transformed mean CSLF and observation error. - Changed data weighting procedure to use scoring rule (log score) and associated divergence measure (Kullbach-Liebler divergence) to measure information loss and goodness of fit for CPUE and CSLF. - Growth and maturation were fit to data across all QMAs outside of the assessment model, and the resulting mean growth and estimate of proportions mature at age were supplied as an informed prior on growth to the model: no growth or maturation data was explicitly fitted in the model.
+Major Sources of Uncertainty - Growth data were limited and may not be representative of , growth within the entire OMA.
+This was mitigated by formulating a weakly informative prior about growth based on meta-analysis for all South Island nāua stocks A source of the - Assuming OF OE is a remained index of abundance for paua - Sensitivity of the model to data weighting assumptions - Potential increases in q